 Runs: 130 runs across 1328 skiable hectares (3,282 acres), 12 lifts and over 770ha (1,900 acres) of steep, deep, black and double black diamond runs.

 SilverStar is a big mountain with a small-town feel.
 Located in a picturesque part of British Columbia, SilverStar is a favourite with locals, for its champagne powder and friendly ski village.
+Of all the British Columbia ski resorts, SilverStar is possibly the most popular with Aussies.

 For international visitors, SilverStar is a one-hour drive from Kelowna’s airport.
 It has ski-in, ski-out access, four mountain faces and is the third largest ski area in the province.